Elektron97/ROS-Unipa/ex01/README.md

 - [ ] Create a sensor node that subscribe the state space of model node and add a white noise.

 ## 8) Control Node
-During the lesson of 21/12/2022, **Giuseppe Valdes, Giorgia Comparato e Fabio Ammirata**, developed this [control node](kinematic_unicycle/src/controller).
+During the lesson of 21/12/2022, **Giuseppe Valdes, Giorgia Comparato and Fabio Ammirata**, developed this [control node](kinematic_unicycle/src/controller).
 This algorithm control the motion of our unicycle in a straight line, using this control law:

 $$
-\omega_k = -K \ y_k - y_k \ \bar{v} \ sinc(\theta_k)
+\omega_k = -K \ \theta_k - y_k \ \bar{v} \ sinc(\theta_k)
 $$

-When if we want to modify the control gain, we have to rebuild our C++ nodes and can be annoying.
-To avoid this waste of time, we can include the control gain in the ROS Parameter server.
+When we want to modify the control gain, we have to rebuild our C++ nodes and this can be annoying, and time consuming.
+To avoid this, we can include the control gains in the ROS Parameter server.
 To do this, we can follow these steps:

 - 1. Create a folder inside your package, called `config`.
 Type in your terminal:
 ```